 - Adds a pop of color to your cookware collection.

 - Le Creuset, our favorite brand, is expensive (though many brands are very affordable)

-- Have to handle them carefully on glass cooktops.
+- Have to handle carefully on glass cooktops.

 Best overall: Le Creuset

 Le Creuset is expensive, and it's probably more a want than a need.
 But it's beautiful cookware, not only because of the dozens of bright colors available, but because of its many features that make it wonderful to use.